KarlPurk/redux-decorators/readme.md

 ```
 import {bootstrap} from 'angular2/platform/browser';
 import {AppComponent} from './app.component';
-import {AppReducer} from './app.reducer';
+import './app.reducer';

-bootstrap(AppComponent, [AppReducer]);
+bootstrap(AppComponent);
 ```

-In the above example we've imported the `AppReducer` we created in `app.reducer.ts` and registered it as a dependency of the application.
-In reality we don't need to register this with Angular 2, all we need to do is ensure that the code in `app.reducer.ts` is run.
+In the above example we've imported the `app.reducer` as a side-effect only module - that's all we need to do.

 # API